michelkana/lendingclub/CS109aLendingClub_Models.md

 We will work with data previously cleaned and augmented with census information.
 We will use a subset of loans which were fully paid or charged-off.

-We further reduce the subset to 10% of loans randomly selected, due to computational constraints while training models.
+We further reduce the subset to 10% of loans randomly selected, due to computational constraints while experimenting with different models.
+However our final model will be trained on the full LendingClub dataset.